 All third-party service providers are subject to constant rolling review.
 Critical service providers are subject to additional oversight measures.

-We retain third-party service providers to help facilitate specific aspects of our investment approach, in particular research on environmental, social and governance issues, as well as proxy voting.
+We retain third-party service providers to help facilitate specific aspects of our investment approach, including research on environmental, social and governance issues, as well as in respect of proxy voting.